danbev/learning-iot/README.md

 ![NPN transistor circuit with switch off](./doc/npn-off.jpg "NPN Transistor with switch off")

-So with out a current flowing through the base and the emitter there is no current flowing though the transistor.
+So without a current flowing through the base and the emitter there is no current flowing though the transistor.
 Pressing the button will cause a current to flow: